TheLeftExit/TheLeftExit.Memory/readme.md

 ```

 #### `RemoteStructure`
 A node in a structure hierarchy of a remote process.
 Allows you to easily branch between structures by scanning and caching offsets based on structure names.
-Works on MSVC RTTI (using methods from the static `RTTI` class.
+Works on MSVC RTTI (using methods from the static `RTTI` class).
 ```cs
     public struct RemoteStructure : IRemoteStructure {
     public readonly ProcessMemory Source;